Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncSchema.md

 PS C:\>Get-AzureRmSqlSyncSchema -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -DatabaseName "database01" -SyncGroupName "syncGroup01" -SyncMemberName "syncMember01"
 The schema payload is the same as Example 1.
 ```
-This command gets the sync schema schema for the member database in the sync member syncMember01.
+This command gets the sync schema for the member database in the sync member syncMember01.

 ## PARAMETERS

 ### -DatabaseName
-SQL Database name.
+The name of the Azure SQL Database.

 ```yaml
 Type: String